hasezoey/yt-downloader-rust/README.md

 ## Requirements

+- Linux / Mac - build with POSIX system paths in mind
 - youtube-dl is installed and be accessable via the command `youtube-dl`
 - ffmpeg is installed and be accessable via the command `ffmpeg`
 - rust stable 1.40 or higher is installed